 Set sail aboard the 50 ft. fishing vessel Northeastern for a lobster tour with Fish'n Tales.
 Led by Captain Rob Demasi, a Rhode Island commercial fisherman with more than three decades of experience, the tour is part scenic adventure and part learning experience.
 Get up close and personal with lobsters, see how lobster traps are hauled, put on gloves and help bait the traps and sort the catch.

-Our Classic Coast is famous for our seafood, especially our lobster rolls.
-It's no surprise they've been named among the best by publications like Yankee Magazine, Coastal Living and Yahoo.
+It probably comes as no surprise that Newport is famous for seafood.
+Being an island and all, it's kind of our thing. especially our lobster rolls.
+Served hot and drizzled with butter on a toasted bun or cold and tossed with mayo and a few secret ingredients on a croissant, one thing remains the same: they're always insanely delicious.
+That's probably why publications like Yankee Magazine, Coastal Living and Yahoo have named them among the best in New England.
 Head to Anthony's Seafood in Middletown, which was previously featured on Food Network's Diners, Drive In's and Dives, or make a stop at Easton's Beach and chow down on twin lobster rolls - that's two lobster rolls and fries for $15.87.
-Now that's celebrating.